 I have a family and other commitments.
 How much time is required to be part of WEB?

 Meetings are held on 2nd or 3rd Tuesday – September –May.
 5:00-6:00-hospitality (cash bar); 6:00-7:00p.m.-dinner; 7:00-8:30 pm.–program.
 Restaurant/location/program is determined by the WEB member coordinating that month’s meeting.
 There is no time commitment required by members, as you can attend one meeting or all of them, the choice is yours!
-But our WEB meetings have about 40-45 members monthly in attendance.
+But our WEB meetings have about 40 members monthly in attendance.
+We will adhere to CDC guidelines if things would change and have the ability to switch to virtual programs if necessary.

 What is the cost of attending a WEB meeting?